Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 1) Establish secure connection from Snowpark Python to Snowflake
 2) Load features and target from Snowflake table into Snowpark DataFrame
 3) Prepare features for model training
-4) Create a Python Stored Procedure to deploy model training code on Snowflake
+4) Create a [Python Stored Procedure](https://docs.snowflake.com/en/sql-reference/stored-procedures-python) to deploy model training code on Snowflake
-5) Create Python Scalar and Vectorized User-Defined Functions (UDF) for inference on new data points.
+5) Create Scalar and Vectorized (aka Batch) [Python User-Defined Functions (UDFs)](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs) for inference on new data points for online and offline inference respectively.

 ---